anandjoshi91/anandjoshi91.github.io/_posts/2017/2017-10-11-The-Mountain-and-the-river.md

 > I am gonna tell you a story..
 > story of `mountain and a river`..
 > listen closely my daughter..
-> story him and her..
+> story of him and her..

 > He was a boulder, taller than sky..
 > little did he move when the tide was high..